Leave No Trace Trainer Overview

 Leave No Trace Master Educator courses.
 These courses are designed both for general outdoor leaders and also for professionals who will be training and/or supervising other educators in the delivery of the LNT curriculum.
 Leave No Trace Trainer Curriculum

 The Leave No Trace Trainer Course was designed to be a two-day program with two objectives.
 The first is for students to have a better understanding of the prinicpals of Leave No Trace, and the second is to complete some kind of wilderness objective.
-Many of these courses take place on a short overnight backpacking trip or on an "easy" alpine glacier climb.
+Many of these courses take place on a short overnight backpacking trip or on a basic alpine climb.
 Following are a few of the possible objectives:

 Mountaineering - Ruth Glacier, Ruth Mountain , WA (easy to moderate glacier climbing with a 5-mile approach)